"Of all the animals, the boy is the most unimaginable."

 Sebastian nodded as if he approved.
 “Dissect anything fun?”

 “Pig fetus was kinda cool,” I replied.
-“Once you got over the fact it was kind of cute.”
+“Once you got over the fact it was pretty cute.”
 Just speaking of it brought back the smell of formaldehyde.
 Mixed with the aroma of baking brownies, I kind of wanted to throw up.
 “What do you plan to study?”
-I asked quickly
+I hurried to ask.

 “I don’t know yet,” Sebastian admitted.
 “I’m as undecided as they come.”